 - Catedral de la Purisima Concepcion

-Aside from Havana, this was our favourite city in Cuba (and it’s a very close second).
+Aside from Havana, this was our favourite city while backpacking Cuba (and it’s a very close second).
 Not only did the jumbled maze of back streets and old buildings impress us at every turn, but the people seemed friendlier, there was no hassle and everything seemed cheaper in Camagüey.

 Note: If you’re heading from Camagüey to Trinidad, you’ll find that the Lonely Planet only lists one bus at 2:30 am.
 There is another, much better option.
 Take a Viazul bus to Sancti Spiritus (about 3 hours, many departures throughout the day) and then hop in a state taxi to Trinidad (30 CUC, 40 mins, any time of day).
 It may cost a bit more than the direct bus, but it’s worth not having to get up at 2:00 in the morning!
 A direct taxi from Camagüey to Trinidad is around $100 if you’ve got the budget for it.

 - Plaza San Juan de Dios

 Another fantastic UNESCO World Heritage city in Cuba, Trinidad has two draw cards that set it apart from other colonial cities we’ve listed in this post.